Towards Generalising Neural Implicit Representations: Tasks

-where $\tau$ is a threshold parameter.
+where $\tau$ is a threshold parameter, and $\sigma$ is a sigmoid function.
 This relationship suggests that the occupancy function is a simplified version of the SDF, moving the problem from a regression context and into a classification context.
 Further, this reformulation suggests that where the extra information provided by the SDF (but not the occupancy function) such as the surface normal (given as, $\frac{\partial s}{\partial\mathbf{p}}$, the spatial gradient of the SDF\cite{park2019deepsdf}) is not needed, the occupancy function is likely to be easier to learn.
 If this is true, we suggest this is the result of the occupancy network only needing to learn a decision boundary over $\rthree$ rather than having to learn both the boundary and then regress a points distance from it.
-Further, we note that papers using the SDF formulation do not actually measure the accuracy of the overall learnt SDF, instead they make use of metrics that compare rendered meshes with ground truth \cite{xu2019disn, park2019deepsdf, michalkiewicz2019deep, sitzmann2020metasdf}.
-The absence of metrics comparing the overall accuracy of the SDFs leaves open the possibility that the values of the implicit SDF are accurate only near the boundary region.
-Again, if this assertion is correct it would suggest that any difference in quality or output between SDF and occupancy formulations is minimal.
-Given this and the simplicity of the method, we chose to use the formulation of \citet{mescheder2019occupancy} for our experiments.
+In addition, we note that DeepSDF applies clamping to its loss function, such that points away from the surface do not impact the loss.
+Further, DeepSDF does not enforce the Eikonal constraint\footnote{A requirement for a ``true'' SDF} like other works\cite{michalkiewicz2019deep, gropp2020implicit}.
+Accordingly the network is mainly learning the zero crossing point of the SDF rather than a metric SDF.

+This then implies that differences between Occupancy Networks and DeepSDF lie mostly in the training and design of the two networks, and not in the functions they embed.
+For this reason, we believe that although the evaluation in this paper is conducted soley on Occupancy Networks, the results should also apply to DeepSDF based encodings.
+Given this, and the simplicity of the method, we chose to use the formulation of Occupancy Networks\cite{mescheder2019occupancy} for our experiments.